It\^o-Wentzell-Lions formulae for flows of full and conditional measures on semimartingales: Preliminaries

 \end{definition} \begin{proposition}(\cite{cardaliaguet2019master}, Proposition 2.2.3) Assume that $U$ is in $\mathcal{C}^1(\mathcal{P}_2(\mathbb{R}^d))$ and $\partial_y\frac{\delta U}{\delta\mu}(\mu,y)$ exists and is jointly continuous and bounded on $\mathcal{P}_2(\mathbb{R}^d)\times\mathbb{R}^d$.
 Then for any Borel measurable map $\phi:\mathbb{R}^d\to\mathbb{R}^d$ with at most linear growth, the map $s\to U((id_{\mathbb{R}^d}+s\phi)\sharp \mu)$ is differentiable at 0 and

-where $id$ denotes the identity map. \end{proposition} We know from Theorem 1.20 in \cite{cardaliaguet2010notes} that the Lions derivative in Definition \ref{Lionsderiv} and the linear derivative in Definition \ref{linearderiv} (also called the flat derivative) are connected through the following relation:
+where $id$ denotes the identity map. \end{proposition} We know from Theorem 1.20 in \cite{cardaliaguet2010notes} that the Lions derivative and the linear derivative (also called the flat derivative) are connected through the following relation:

-One can also define the higher order derivatives. \begin{definition} For a fixed $y\in\mathbb{R}^d$, if the map $\mu\rightarrow\frac{\delta U}{\delta\mu}(\mu,y)$ is in $\mathcal{C}^1(\mathcal{P}_2(\mathbb{R}^d))$, then we say that $U$ is of class $\mathcal{C}^2(\mathcal{P}_2(\mathbb{R}^d))$ and denote by $\frac{\delta^2 U}{\delta\mu^2}$ its second order derivative. \end{definition} \begin{definition} $U$ is said to be twice Lions differentiable if the map $\partial_{\mu}U$ is Lions differentiable w.r.t. $\mu$ with $\partial_{\mu\mu}U:=\partial_{\mu}\partial_{\mu}U(\mu,y,y')$. \end{definition} The following proposition is important and will be frequently used in our work. \begin{proposition} For $U\in\mathcal{C}^2(\mathcal{P}_2(\mathbb{R}^d))$ of a linear form: $U(\mu)=\langle u,\mu\rangle =\int_{\mathbb{R}^d} \,u(x)\mu(dx)$ and the derivatives of $u$ have linear growth, then
+One can also define the higher order derivatives. \begin{definition} For a fixed $y\in\mathbb{R}^d$, if the map $\mu\rightarrow\frac{\delta U}{\delta\mu}(\mu,y)$ is in $\mathcal{C}^1(\mathcal{P}_2(\mathbb{R}^d))$, then we say that $U$ is of class $\mathcal{C}^2(\mathcal{P}_2(\mathbb{R}^d))$ and denote by $\frac{\delta^2 U}{\delta\mu^2}$ its second order derivative. \end{definition} \begin{definition} $U$ is said to be twice Lions differentiable if the map $\partial_{\mu}U$ is Lions differentiable w.r.t. $\mu$ with $\partial_{\mu\mu}U:=\partial_{\mu}\partial_{\mu}U(\mu,y,y')$. \end{definition} The following proposition is important and will be frequently used in our work. \begin{proposition} For $U\in\mathcal{C}^2(\mathcal{P}_2(\mathbb{R}^d))$ of a linear form: $U(\mu)=\langle u,\mu\rangle :=\int_{\mathbb{R}^d} \,u(x)\mu(dx)$ and the derivatives of $u$ have linear growth, then

 \end{proposition}